Kim Pearce: Other work

-Pearce was also associate director of the pop-up Theatre On The Fly venue created with Assemble at Chichester Festival Theatre.
+Pearce was associate director of the pop-up Theatre On The Fly venue created with Assemble at Chichester Festival Theatre.

-She is Associate Director for Papergang Theatre, and is working as a dramaturg for Yellow Earth Theatre and Gaggle Productions.
+She is Associate Director for Papergang Theatre, and is a dramaturge for Yellow Earth Theatre and Gaggle Productions.

 Awards

-Pearce was recipient of a 2011/12 Regional Young Directors Scheme bursary and runner-up for the 2013 JMK Young Director award.
+Pearce was awarded a 2011/12 Regional Young Directors Scheme bursary and runner-up for the 2013 JMK Young Director award.